Print or Export

 Report Options

-You can choose from several options when generating the report:
+You can choose from several options when generating an Inventory report:

 • Only Probate items: Include only items subject to probate?